mariamrakka/vsd-hdp/README.md

 <img width="491" alt="jasonfile" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/4147ca05-0b7f-4374-a697-ef44321d70cf">

-I then invoked OpenLane from the already used OpenLane Container then ran synthesis (note that in my case no slack violations were reported after synthesis, but if slack has been violated then there are variables that can be found in configuration/), floorplan, and placement as follows:
+I then invoked OpenLane from the already used OpenLane Container then ran synthesis (note that in my case no slack violations were reported after synthesis), floorplan, and placement as follows:

 ```bash
 exit